kkwsb/project007-contentful-theme-simple/README.md

 Welcome to Stackbit's "Quick Start" theme, built with [Gatsby](https://gatsbyjs.com) and powered by [Contentful](https://www.contentful.com).

 Quick Start is a concise, componentized theme for developer education.
-We you to learn by changing it.
+We encourage you to learn by changing it.
 The only "magic files" that you might not find in a typical theme are:

 1. `stackbit.yaml` explains the theme to Stackbit.